therealmyluckyday/drive-sdk-ios-next/README.md

-# AXA DIL TEX Library Usage
+# AXA TEX Library Usage

 The AXA TEX Drive library is used by the Telematics Exchange Platform project to collect data from mobile phones.